tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 This user must also be a Contact and a Portal User.

-You will need your Repairshopr API key.
+You will need your Repairshopr or Syncro API key.

 You can go get your API key on your profile page.